 You can find out more about your rights on the Information Commissioner's website [external link].

 GDPR gives you a right of access to your information.
 However, access to adoption records is covered by separate legislation.
 If you would like to access your adoption records please contact Adoption Tees Valley[external link].

 How to make a request

-We have a SAR procedure [pdf document], which explains more about how we handle requests for information.
+We have a Request Procedure [pdf document], which explains more about how we handle requests for information.

 Proof of identification

 We ask for proof of identification so that we can make sure that you are entitled to the information you have asked for.
 We ask that you provide a copy of:

 - something official with your photograph on (for example, your passport, driving licence, work ID badge)

 - something with your address on (for example, a recent bank statement or bill (with the financial information blacked out if you prefer)